Solo (2017 film): World of Trilok (The Cyclist)

+Based on the Element of Wind.

 The story begins with Aisha whose cycle collides with a car being driven by Thomas Zachariah.
-Zachariah's son-in-law Justin decides to save her, but Zachariah declines.
+Thomas' son-in-law Justin decides to save her, but Thomas declines.
 Justin puts her in the car anyway and rushes to the hospital, but Aisha dies on the way.
-Instead of taking the body to the hospital, Zachariah disposes it on the road.
+Instead of taking the body to the hospital, Thomas disposes it on the road.

-Four years later, Justin and his wife Annie are saddened by the demise of Zachariah.
+Four years later, Justin and his wife Annie are saddened by the demise of Thomas.
 After returning from a business deal, Justin discovers that his car brakes are not working.
 The car crashes leaving Justin wounded, but he is saved by Dr Trilok Menon, a veterinary surgeon.
 As Trilok rushes to the hospital with Justin, Justin notices a photo of Aisha in Trilok's car and realizes she was his wife.

 After recovering, Justin tells everything to Annie and decides to tell the truth to Trilok.
 Justin narrates the whole incident.
-Trilok reveals that it was really him who killed Zachariah, that the accident was orchestrated by him too, and he also injected a drug in Justin's drip a few minutes ago which would make him brain dead.
-He says he was tracking them all these years and had heard everything that Zachariah and Justin said during the incident through Aisha's BlueTooth earbuds, revealing to him that she was pregnant and was still alive even after they disposed of her.
+Trilok reveals that it was really him who killed Thomas, that the accident was orchestrated by him too, and he also injected a drug in Justin's drip a few minutes ago which would make him brain dead.
+He says he was tracking them all these years and had heard everything that Thomas and Justin said during the incident through Aisha's BlueTooth earbuds, revealing to him that she was pregnant and was still alive even after they disposed her off.
 Trilok then exits the room leaving Justin to die.